Travelling around SA these school holidays? Check out these national parks to keep the family entertained.

 It’s also a great spot for a bit of fishing, but be aware of the seasonal fishing closure for Murray cod.
 This takes place during their breeding season, between 1 August and 31 December.

-Top tip: To get an insight into kayaking on the Murray check out our blog.
+Top tip: During times of high water check conditions and closures before you go.
+To get an insight into kayaking on the Murray check out our blog.
 If you’re new to kayaking, read our blog, 8 kayaking tips for beginners before you head out.

 5. Take a tour of Seal Bay Conservation Park – Kangaroo Island